timurludanov/lt-proxy-manager/README.md

 # LT Proxy Manager
-This chrome extension lets you in easy way use proxy.
+A chrome extension that lets you in easy way use proxy.